 What Is Kratom?

-Kratom is a ground-up form of the leaves from the Mitragyna speciosa tree, which grows primarily in Southeast Asia.
-It has been a popular treatment in traditional medicine for many centuries and can treat various symptoms.
+Kratom (Mitragyna speciosa) is a tree that grows primarily in Southeast Asia.
+Its leaves contain several alkaloids that give it beneficial health properties.
+Kratom has been a popular treatment in traditional medicine for centuries to combat fatigue and pain.

 What’s Kratom Used for?